kristiandupont/kanel/README.md

 # Kanel

-Generate Typescript types from your database
+Generate Typescript types from a live database

 _Works with Postgres databases._